jacobheric/www.jacobheric.com/posts/2024-08-13-county-scenes.md

 {% picture "2024-08-13-tractor.jpg", "Tractor" %}

-Girl with the Pearl Earings
+Girl with the Pearl Earrings.

 {% picture "2024-08-13-girl-with-pearl.jpg", "Girl With Pearl" %}